redux-form/redux-form/examples/initializeFromState/src/InitializeFromState.md

 `connect()` to the Redux state yourself and map from the data reducer to the `initialValues` prop.

-You may only initialize a form component _once_ via `initialValues`.
+By default, you may only initialize a form component _once_ via `initialValues`.
+You can also provide a `enableReinitialize` prop set to `true` to allow the form the reinitialize every time the `initialValues` prop changes.
 If you wish to change the "pristine" values again, you will need to dispatch the `INITIALIZE` action yourself (using the action creator provided by `redux-form`).

 The following example references an external `account` reducer, which simply takes an object of values and saves it in the store under `account.data` when you dispatch the `load` action by